Steins;Gate: Video games

-The success of Steins;Gate spawned additional sequels.Steins;Gate: Hiyoku Renri no Darling was released on June 6, 2011, and is similar to Chaos;Head Love Chu Chu! in terms of style.
+The success of Steins;Gate spawned additional sequels.
+Steins;Gate: Hiyoku Renri no Darling was released on June 6, 2011, and is similar to Chaos;Head Love Chu Chu! in terms of style.
 The story for this sequel is unrelated and non-canon to the original game, and is more comedic in tone.
 It was originally an Xbox 360 exclusive, though ports later followed for PS3, PSP, and PlayStation Vita.
-A version for iOS was later released on October 3, 2013 as well.Steins;Gate: Hen'i Kuukan no Octet is a non-canon extension of the True End of the original game.
+A version for iOS was later released on October 3, 2013 as well.
+Another game, Steins;Gate: Linear Bounded Phenogram, was released on April 25, 2013.Steins;Gate: Hen'i Kuukan no Octet is a non-canon extension of the True End of the original game.
 Unlike the modern visual novel format of the original game, this retro game mimics the style of graphical text adventure games from the 8-bit PC era (e.g. PC-88), with the player typing short commands to interact with and explore the game world.
 It features all backgrounds and characters drawn in a low-color pixelated style with emulated scanlines, and chiptune music played through an emulated FM chip with no voice acting.
 The premise of the game features Okabe Rintaro receiving a D-Mail from himself in 2025 that states that he must save the future by reclaiming an IBN 5100 from a person under the alias "Neidhardt".
 This person is Takumi Nishijō, the protagonist of Chaos;Head, as he runs under the same player name in his favorite MMORPG, and the D-Mail stating that "Neidhardt" lives in Shibuya and has "inherent, supernatural abilities", a reference to his power as a megalomaniac.
 Although non-canon, the game contains many easter eggs and references that connect Chaos;Head and Steins;Gate together.
 The game was released on October 28, 2011, as a PC exclusive.
 A game demo is currently available.
 An official manga adaptation of the game's story has also been released.